Unix Skills

 You will never type that part!

-For brevity, I will often replace that with just a $ prompt.
+For brevity, I will sometimes replace that with just a $ prompt.
+Don't type that, either.

 Also note that all these examples have a typographic convention that the stuff you're supposed to type is in bold monospace and the responses and other output is in regular monospace.
 Any tutorials you read on Linux will probably have occurrences of a prompt (possibly very terse, such as a dollar sign or a percent sign), and may have conventions to help you distinguish what you type from the computer's response.